steenharsted/mocapr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+The goal of `mocapr` is to provide R functions to import, plot, animate, and analyse motion capture data.

 `mocapr` uses a series of tidyverse packages to import ([`readr`](https://github.com/tidyverse/readr), [`tidyr`](https://github.com/tidyverse/tidyr),